 Making the content easier to digest through short sentences, headers, and lists is another step to refreshing content.
 Most people are skimming through articles to find the exact piece of information they want versus reading every word.

-With that being said, donโt wait around and let your content collect any more dust.
-Contact me if you need a content writer to clean up old blog posts like new and rank them on the first page of Google.
+With that being said, don’t wait around and let your content collect any more dust.